vrchatapi/vrchatapi-csharp/docs/FilesApi.md

             // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
             // config.AddApiKeyPrefix("auth", "Bearer");

+            // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
+            HttpClientHandler httpClientHandler = new HttpClientHandler();
-            var apiInstance = new FilesApi(config);
+            var apiInstance = new FilesApi(httpClient, config, httpClientHandler);
-            var file = new System.IO.MemoryStream(System.IO.File.ReadAllBytes("/path/to/file.txt"));  // System.IO.Stream | The binary blob of the png file.
-            var tag = "tag_example";  // string | Needs to be either icon, gallery, sticker, emoji, or emojianimated var frames = 56;  // int? | Required for emojianimated.
+            var file = new System.IO.MemoryStream(System.IO.File.ReadAllBytes("/path/to/file.txt"));  // FileParameter | The binary blob of the png file. var tag = "tag_example";  // string | Needs to be either icon, gallery, sticker, emoji, or emojianimated var frames = 56;  // int? | Required for emojianimated.
 Total number of frames to be animated (2-64) (optional) var framesOverTime = 56;  // int? | Required for emojianimated.
-Animation frames per second (1-64) (optional) var animationStyle = "animationStyle_example";  // string | Animation style for sticker, required for emoji. (optional) var maskTag = "maskTag_example";  // string | Mask of the sticker, optional for emoji. (optional)
+Animation frames per second (1-64) (optional) var animationStyle = "animationStyle_example";  // string? | Animation style for sticker, required for emoji. (optional) var maskTag = "maskTag_example";  // string? | Mask of the sticker, optional for emoji. (optional)

             try
             {